Web Hosting Performance Test: 120 Days of Real Data

 Testing Limitations (What This Data Does NOT Tell You)

 - Geographic: Only tested from US locations.
-European/Asian performance will differ significantly.
+European and Asian performance will differ significantly.

-- Temporal: 120 days is relatively short.
-Longer-term patterns (annual trends, multi-year reliability) not captured.
+- Temporal: 120 days is a short window.
+Longer-term patterns such as annual trends and multi-year reliability were not captured.

 - Seasonal: Testing during Q4 (holiday season) may not represent typical year-round performance.

-- Server assignment: Shared hosting performance varies by which server you’re assigned to.
-I tested one server per provider.
+- Server assignment: Shared hosting performance varies by which server you are assigned.
+Mitchell tested one server per provider.

-- Plan limitations: I tested basic shared hosting only.
-Higher tiers (VPS, dedicated) not evaluated.
+- Plan limitations: Only basic shared hosting was tested.
+Higher tiers (VPS, dedicated) were not evaluated.

 - Statistical significance: 5–12 outage incidents per provider is NOT a robust sample size.
 Confidence intervals are wide.